JunyiZhou-Conny/PediatricSavior/README.md

 ## FrontEnd Design
 ### React Framework ChatBot Interface Design
-The `ChatbotUi` component in React is designed to facilitate interactive conversations with a chatbot.
-It manages message exchanges, chat initialization, and dynamic content like images within a chat interface.
-Here's a breakdown of its main features and functionalities:
+The `ChatbotUi` component is designed to facilitate interactive conversations with a ChatGPT-like model by managing message exchanges and dynamic content within a chat interface.

 #### State Management
 The component leverages React's `useState` hook to manage various states: